 Craig’s significant decisions include: State Bank of Arthur v.
 Miller (In re: Miller), 2012 WL 3589426, 2012 U.S. Dist.
 LEXIS 116275 (C.D.
 Ill.
 2012); Huggins v.
 Harrison, 2013 IL App (4th) 120956-U and 2017 IL App (4th) 1700026-U; and Alward v.
 Jacob Holding of Ontario, L.L.C., 2019 IL App (5th) 180332.

-Craig is the Chairperson of the board of directors of Heritage Behavioral Health Center, Inc., a Past President of the Central Illinois Estate Planning Council, and a former member of the board of directors of the Decatur Bar Association.
+Craig is the former Chairperson of the board of directors of Heritage Behavioral Health Center, Inc., a Past President of the Central Illinois Estate Planning Council, and a former member of the board of directors of the Decatur Bar Association.
 Craig lives in Decatur with his wife, Kelli (Smith) Runyon, and their two sons.